jelofsson/nano-paper-wallet/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-## Warning

-Be very careful when using this application.
-I'm not responsible if any mistakes or errors occur.
-Use at your own risk.

 Find this useful?
-Send me a donation at `xrb_19f6pfs7hxnuk8n1zrctdhhpwso3gtnc8357ggng8iheqbh8pjrfjbaxtzjo`
+Send me a donation at `nano_19f6pfs7hxnuk8n1zrctdhhpwso3gtnc8357ggng8iheqbh8pjrfjbaxtzjo`